Wild Ramification and the Cotangent Bundle: Characteristic cycles

 We expect that ${\rm Char}({\cal F})$ has integral coefficients (Conjecture \ref{cnHA}).
 We will show that $DT({\cal F})$ has integral coefficients in Proposition \ref{prHA}.

-If ${\cal F}$ is tamely ramified along $D$, we have $R=D$ and the characteristic cycle ${\rm Char}({\cal F})$ is involutive.
-However, it is not involutive in general (see Example \ref{exArt}.2 below).
+If ${\cal F}$ is tamely ramified along $D$, we have $R=D$ and the characteristic cycle ${\rm Char}({\cal F})$ is Lagrangian \cite[Definition A.1.2]{KS}.
+However, it is not Lagrangian in general (see Example \ref{exArt}.2 below).
 In general, the total dimension divisor $DT({\cal F})$ is much less precise than the characteristic cycle ${\rm Char}({\cal F})$.
 However for curves, they are equivalent.

 \begin{ex} {\rm 1.
 Assume $\dim X=1$ and $D=\{x\}$.
 Recall that, for a representation $V$ of $G_K$, the sum $\dim V+{\rm Sw}\ V$ of the rank and the Swan conductor is called the total dimension and denoted $\dim {\rm tot} V$.
 We have